Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 # Vite.AspNetCore

-This library offers some integration with the **Vite Dev Server** to be used in ASP.NET applications during development.
+This library offers some integration with the **Vite JS** to be used in ASP.NET applications during.
 It doesn't require a SPA and can be used with:

 - Razor Pages
 - MVC
-- Blazor (Server or WASM)
+- Blazor Server

 ## Features